khalid999devs/Numerical_Project_Team_Smashers/Non-Linear/Newton_Raphson/README.md

 **Advantages:**

 - Very fast quadratic convergence when near the root
-- Works well for most smooth functions and can identify repeated roots
+- Works well for most smooth functions

 **Disadvantages:**

 - Requires derivative calculation and may diverge if f'(x) = 0
-- No guaranteed convergence and sensitive to initial guess quality
+- No guaranteed convergence

-**When to Use:**

-- When derivative is easy to compute
-- When a good initial guess is available
-- When fast convergence is needed

 ## Newton Raphson Code